 Peaking gas supplies, similar to storage, are firm contracts purchased only as load actually materializes due to high winter demand.
 That is, the producer must deliver the gas when the Company requires it, but the Company is not required to take gas unless needed to meet customer load requirements.
 Peaking resources typically allow the Company to take between 15 and 20 days of service during the winter period.
 These resources are more expensive than baseload or winter supplies and typically include fixed charges to cover the costs for the producers to stand by to deliver the supplies.

 Needle peaking resources are utilized during severe or “arctic” cold experiences when demand can increase sharply.
 These resources are very expensive and are available for a very short period of time.
 One source of needle peaking gas supply that is actually a form of demand side management may be obtained from Cascade's industrial customer base.
 These customers would be required to maintain standby or alternate fuel capability that Cascade would contract the right to request the customer switch to so Cascade could utilize (divert) their gas supply and transportation capacity to meet the Company’s core market requirements.
-The benefits associated with this type of resource would include lowering the demand of the industrial facility, and providing a like amount of additional gas supply with pipeline capacity to meet core demand.
-Needle peaking requirements can also be met through the use of propane air plants, or on-site liquefied natural gas (LNG) facilities.
+The benefits associated with this type of resource would include lowering the demand of the industrial facility and providing a like amount of additional gas supply with pipeline capacity to meet core demand.
+Needle peaking requirements can also be met through the use of propane air plants or on-site liquefied natural gas (LNG) facilities.

 Contract terms for firm commodity supplies vary greatly.
 Some contracts specify fixed prices, while others are based on indices that float from month to month.
 Some contracts have fixed reservation charges assessed each month, while others may have minimum daily or monthly take requirements.
 Most contain penalty provisions for failure to take the minimum supply according to the contract terms.
 Contract details will also vary from year to year, depending on company and supplier needs and the general trends in the market.